-What Does a Health Services Manager Do?
+What Is a Health Services Manager?
 A Look at the Pros Who Keep Healthcare Facilities Humming

-When skimming online job boards, it seems as though there are countless jobs in the healthcare sector—with new titles popping up every day.
-How do you sort through them all to find something that aligns with your interests and skills?
-You know you want to work in healthcare, but you don’t want a career spent dealing with blood, germs and other less-than-pleasant elements associated with the field.
-So what’s available to you?
+It seems as though there are countless jobs in the healthcare sector—with new titles popping up every day.
+How do you sort through them all to find something that aligns with your skills and interests?
+You know you want to work in healthcare, but you don’t want a career spent dealing with blood, germs and other less-than-pleasant elements associated with direct patient care.
+So, what’s available to you?

-If you are a natural leader, organized and can handle several responsibilities and roles at once, then there may be a spot in the healthcare world for you as a health services manager.
+If you’re looking to leverage your leadership skills and business acumen in the healthcare sector, a career in health services management may be the answer.
 Health services managers are deep in the trenches of any healthcare setting.
 They are the professionals who track and manage the day-to-day functions of hospitals, nursing homes, clinics or other healthcare facilities.

-This fast-paced, exciting career is booming.
-Hospitals need qualified people who are up-to-date on healthcare regulations and can handle all the responsibilities associated with managing a bustling healthcare setting.
-But what exactly does a health services manager do?
-We’re here to answer that question for you.
+This dynamic, fast-paced career is on the rise.
+Hospitals need qualified individuals who are up to date on healthcare regulations and can juggle all the responsibilities associated with managing a bustling healthcare facility.

-Health services managers are vital to the overall organization and efficacy of a health care setting.
-They work primarily in hospitals with teams of doctors, nurses and other healthcare professionals.
-They also often work with insurance agents, patients and medical staff to ensure care is delivered accurately and promptly.
+Sometimes called medical services managers, health services management professionals are vital to the overall organization and efficacy of a healthcare setting.
+They work primarily in hospitals with teams of doctors, nurses and other healthcare personnel.
+They also often interact with insurance agents, patients and medical staff to ensure care is delivered accurately and promptly.

 Jennifer Hinkel, partner at health care consultancy McGivney Global Advisors, says health services managers are often looking at questions around efficiency, safety and improving the patient experience and satisfaction.

-- Supervising the training and recruitment of hospital staff
+- Overseeing the training and recruitment of hospital staff

 - Following and maintaining records of budgets